kreso-t/FreeCAD_Mod_Adaptive_Path/README.md

     ````

 2. Clone the FreeCAD_Mod_Adaptive_Path source into to ~/.FreeCAD/Mod/FreeCAD_Mod_Adaptive_Path
-3. Start the FreeCAD and add the command to the toolbar - the "Adaptive Path" command will not automatically appear in the toolbar, you need to add it by customizing the Path toolbar
+3. Start the FreeCAD and add the "Adaptive 2.5D" command to the toolbar - the command will not automatically appear in the toolbar, you need to add it by customizing the Path toolbar

     ![add custom toolbar](./Resources/Inst2.png)